STalhaKOSAR/Turkish-Football-League-MapReduce/README.md

 ```bash
 make ready
 ```
+Example input file created by inputCreator is given under /input directory.
+Which has match results from 2014 - 2015 Season TFF SuperLeague.
 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.